 Welcome to another episode of the Northwestern Digital Learning podcast, where each month we highlight an example of innovative teaching and learning across campus.

-I’m Kelly Roark, a faculty support specialist with Northwestern’s Faculty support services, and your guest host for this episode.
+I’m Kelly Roark, a faculty support specialist with Northwestern IT Services and Support's Teaching and Learning Technologies team, and your guest host for this episode.

 The avant-garde composer, John Cage, created a composition called A Dip in the Lake: Ten Quicksteps, Sixty-two Waltzes, and Fifty-six Marches for Chicago and Vicinity.
 The unusual composition combined traditional musical elements – waltzes, marches and quicksteps, but the written score was unusual – a map of Chicago with locations randomly chosen.
 A quickstep had two points on the map, a Waltz, three and a March, four.

 Stephan Moore, a lecturer in the Department of Radio/Television/Film at the School of Communications, taught a course this past spring centered on Cage’s 1978 composition.
 Stephan and his students recreated A Dip in the Lake by visiting the locations on Cage’s map and making short recordings of the sounds they encountered.
 Through their work, the students not only learned how to create a quality field recording, but also earned an appreciation for the avant-garde and non-traditional ways of presenting a musical score.